Renaissance Denver Hotel in Denver, CO

 Hotel Information for Renaissance Denver Hotel

 With a stay at Renaissance Denver Hotel in Denver (Park Hill), you'll be close to Northfield Stapleton and Denver Museum of Nature and Science.
-This hotel is within close proximity of Denver Zoo and City Park.
+This family-friendly hotel is within close proximity of Johnson and Wales University and Dick's Sporting Goods Park.

-Make yourself at home in one of the 400 air-conditioned rooms featuring MP3 docking stations and LCD televisions.
-Your bed comes with cotton sheets and down comforters.
+Make yourself at home in one of the 399 air-conditioned rooms featuring iPod docking stations and flat-screen televisions.
 Rooms have private balconies.
 Cable programming provides entertainment, and wired and wireless Internet access is available for a surcharge.
 Private bathrooms with shower/tub combinations feature complimentary toiletries and hair dryers.

 Rec, Spa, Premium Amenities

-Satisfy your appetite at the hotel's restaurant, which features a bar.
-Dining is also available at a coffee shop/cafť.
+Enjoy a meal at one of the hotel's dining establishments, which include 2 restaurants and a coffee shop/cafť.
+From your room, you can also access 24-hour room service.
 Quench your thirst with your favorite drink at a bar/lounge.
-Buffet breakfasts are available daily for a fee.
+Full breakfasts are available daily for a fee.

 Business, Other Amenities